pbmorris93/schedule-app/questions.md

 ### Questions

-- Can players belong to multiple teams?
-Mayhaps.
+- Can players belong to multiple teams? - No.
-- Do we need to schedule umpires/staff?
+- Do we need to schedule umpires/staff? - No

+Users can be umpires or refs.
+Not always a player.

 #### Role Structure?
 - Player
     - Can only view all scheduled games.
 - Team Manager
-    - Can manage the schedule for their assigned team.
+    - Can enter score data for their own team.
 - Administrator
     - Can manage all schedules for all teams and manage roles.

 ### Website to Open the Diagram
 - https://app.diagrams.net/

+### Tech Stack
+#### Database
+- MongoDB

+#### Backend
+- Node.js - Express

+#### Frontend
+- Angular/Vue/React?
+    - Mobile Front End: Flutter